 Holiday Letting Price Information in Corfe Castle

-We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in Corfe Castle. in Corfe Castle, prices can go up to £133 (20/07 - 27/07).
-You can find some of the best deals during a week of November (10/11 - 17/11).
+We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in Corfe Castle. in Corfe Castle, prices rise to around £135 (03/08 - 10/08).
+You can find some of the best deals during one week in November (09/11 - 16/11).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Corfe Castle

 Find out the percentage of available rentals & cottages in Corfe Castle with the graph above.
-In a week of December (22/12 - 29/12), 55% of the holiday homes are booked.
-It is easier to find a rental in a week of May (11/05 - 18/05), as only 27% of the accommodations are booked.
+In one week of December (22/12 - 29/12), 71% of the holiday homes are booked.
+It is easier to find a rental during one week of October (05/10 - 12/10), when only 21% of the holiday lettings on offer are booked.

 Above are the weather conditions for Corfe Castle.
-During July, maximum temperatures go up to more than 22° On the other hand, you could have temperatures dropping under 1° in February.
-The rainiest month is July while the driest month is March.
+During July, maximum temperatures climb above 22°.
+On the other hand, you could have temperatures dropping under 1° in February.
+The rainiest month is July, while the driest month is March.